Gigi Hadid Could Be The New Heidi Klum On ‘Project Runway,’ Per ‘Hollywood Life’

 “Plus she’s got a real passion for designing, she fell in love with it when she designed her collection for Tommy Hilfiger, so she’d really be a perfect fit in every way to take over from Heidi.”

 Gigi has collaborated with Tommy Hilfiger several times, including for the spring 2018 collection, detailed Vogue.
 That collection featured racing stripe prints, speed logos, and badges.
 Gigi described how she was inspired by motorsports, which was one of the main inspirations.
 She also said that one of her favorite pieces were the windbreaker jackets, and it’s not hard to see why.
 They featured fun logos, colors, and stripes that gave them an edgy, sporty look.
-Another cool piece included a crop-top red sweater with several logos, including one that said “GH” which stood for her initials.
+Another cool piece included a crop-top red sweater with several logos, including one that said “GH,” which stood for her initials.

 And while the future of Heidi’s spot on Project Runway is still completely unknown to the general public, it’ll be interesting to find out what happens.
 Also, if the show is planning on keeping a similar format, they’ll need to find a new mentor to replace Tim Gunn.